Photographers - Ffordes camera shop is only a few miles away!

 The Moray Coastline is a fantastic place for birders.

 Glen Affric - especially beautiful in the autumn, but worth a visit at all times of the year.
-The other Great Glens are worth a visit too.
+The other Great Glens are beautiful too.

 Tarbet Ness - a fabulous place for birders.

 (Images © Karen Miller.
-Top to bottom: jay in local wood, curlew flying along Beauly Firth, local badger, great spotted woodpecker, pink-footed geese in field behind cabin, rabbit kitten)
+Top to bottom: jay in local wood, curlew flying along Beauly Firth, local badger, great spotted woodpecker, pink-footed geese in field behind cabin, rabbit kitten, crested tit)